ember-a11y/ember-a11y-testing/README.md

 console as it is a suggestion, not an accessibility rule.

 Other config values:
-  - `"throwErrors"` - Makes the test throw errors rather than warnings
+  - `'throwErrors'` - Makes the test throw errors rather than warnings

 ### `allFormsHaveLabels`
 Checks all forms on the page to ensure they have proper labeling/alternative